Transcending Grammar: Translating Relative Clauses in the Description of the Basilisk (Harry Potter, Book 2)

-What is a less perceptible difference between the two sentences in the English ('for it is their mortal enemy' and 'which is fatal to it') is therefore transformed into a more marked contrast in the Japanese, that between the in-your-face expression なぜなら...だからである naze nara... dakara de aru and the more subtle で de.
+What is an unobtrusive difference between the two sentences in the English ('for it is their mortal enemy' and 'which is fatal to it') is transformed into a more marked contrast in Japanese, that between the in-your-face expression なぜなら...だからである naze nara... dakara de aru and the more subtle で de.

 The translation of 'The crowing of the rooster... is fatal to it' uses a cleft sentence in Japanese.
 The literal meaning is: 'What is lethal to the Basilisk is the crowing of the rooster at dawn'.

 This transforms the information structure of the Japanese version.
 Where the English relies on parallelism — the sentence about the spiders and the sentence about the Basilisk run largely in parallel — the Japanese sets up a conscious contrast.
 Roughly, the intent behind the Japanese structure is:

 Sentence A: 'The Basilisk is lethal to spiders'.

 Sentence B: '(So what is lethal to the Basilisk?'
 Answer:) 'What is lethal to the Basilisk is...'

 The total effect of these various changes is to transform the contours, and to some extent the meaning, of the original English.
 This shows up the tendency of the Japanese translator to 'over-explain' and also suggests that she was over-influenced by Rowlings' innocuous use of a relative clause ('which is fatal to it').